Guide to Planning Electrical Outlets in Your Custom HomeOctober 23, 2018

 When planning for electrical outlets, it’s easy to overlook the garage.
 Although you may not need to use electricity in the garage often, it’s often one of the most frustrating places to not have an outlet when you need it.
 It’s usually recommended to start with an outlet in the ceiling that can power a garage door opener and work from there.

 If you plan on having a workspace in the garage, make sure you plan to have some electrical outlets near the workbench.
 From there, you’ll want to add at least a couple more outlets around the perimeter of the garage so you have options available to use vacuums, air compressors, or other tools.
+You can also plan to create a charging station, which is one of the tool storage ideas.

 Once you have all of the standard rooms covered, take a look at the other rooms you’re planning to have in your custom home.
 Whether they’re being used for extra storage for now or serve a specialized purpose like a home office, you’ll want to make sure you have plenty of electrical outlets available for those rooms.
 A home office will have more specific needs than a room serving a different purpose.
 The best approach for these rooms is to consider what you will need to plug in and plan accordingly.